Feeld/junior-infra-task/Report.md

 # Prometheus

-Prometheus is a free open-source monitoring software that utilises autonomous single server nodes, trusted by Boxever, Docker, KuberMatic and SoundCloud.
+Prometheus is a self-hosted, free open-source monitoring software that utilises autonomous single server nodes, trusted by Boxever, Docker, KuberMatic and SoundCloud.

 Looks to have exceptional native integration with its Cloud Native Computing Foundation partner Kubernetes as it appears to be the only software actively championed by them.
 It can also be easily integrated with Google Cloud Platform but Redis, RabbitMQ Postgres and MongoDB need to be monitored with third parties.